gztrk-engineer/iam-docs/docs/B2B-Authentication/how-it-works.md

 Organizations represent your business customers or partners.
 For instance, a food delivery service might give restaurants and kitchens special access to their app so they can see orders and send out deliveries.

-Organizations are created on the tenant level; each organization can be provided access to one or more applications.
+Organizations are created on the tenant level; each organization can be granted access to one or more applications.

 You can manage organizations via our APIs or through the Admin Portal.
 In addition to this, we provide special tools like dedicated APIs and self-service portals so the organizations can control their own memberships if they want.